Cut Down a Tree Safely

-Kevlar chaps ($75): Kevlar fibers will stop a chain instantly should you happen to drop the bar against your leg.
-It's the best logging safety device developed in the past 30 years, and it's a rare (and foolish) pro who doesn't wear them.
+– Kevlar chaps, which will stop a chain instantly should you happen to drop the bar against your leg.

-Trees are taller than you think and reach farther on the ground than you’d expect (maybe all the way to your shed).
+Trees are taller than you think and reach farther on the ground than you’d expect.
 You can estimate where a tree will fall by using the “ax handle trick.”
-Hold an ax handle at arm’s length, close one eye, and back away from or move toward the tree until the top of the ax is even with the treetop and the bottom even with the base.
+Hold an ax handle at arm’s length, close one eye, and back away from or move toward the tree until the top of the ax is even with the treetop and the bottom is even with the base.
 Your feet should be about where the treetop will rest after falling.
 It’s just an estimate, though, so allow extra room if there’s something it might fall on!

 Even when you’re sure which way the tree is going to fall, you’re still not ready to fell it.
 Cut away any brush around the trunk and clear two escape routes on the “non-falling” side of the tree.
 They should be about 45 degrees away from each other in opposite directions.
 The last thing you want is to trip while walking away from a falling tree.

-Are there any buildings, fences, power lines or other things you care about in the felling zone?
+– There are buildings, fences, power lines or other things you care about in the felling zone.
 If so, skip the felling and call a pro.

 The rule of thumb is to make the depth of the notch one-fifth of the tree trunk’s diameter.
 The goal is to make the angles as shown in the diagram (or as close as you can).
 The felling cut should meet the point of the notch.
 When the tree starts to fall, the hinge will help guide the tree to fall in the desired direction.